-Table III.
-Dictionaries to words that mention a particular location in association with the music - for example, Memphis which is often associated with blues, Jamaica which is often associated with reggae and ska and Detroit which is often associated with Motown.
+More specifically, using Atlas.Ti, the first author applied open, axial, and theoretical coding procedures to the reviews (Corbin and Strauss, 1990).
+This analysis enabled us to identify two different variables associated with type authenticity (i.e., genre reference and place reference), and two variables related to moral authenticity (i.e., personal authenticity and marketing language).
+Genre reference refers to words that indicate a particular type of music, such as jazz, blues, or country.
+Relatedly, place reference refers to words that mention a particular location in association with the music-for example, Memphis which is often associated with blues, Jamaica which is often associated with reggae and ska, and Detroit which is often associated with Motown.
 Words referencing genre and place are therefore more likely to indicate a reviewer's consideration of whether an artist's music lives up to expectations for a particular type of music genre.
 Personal authenticity refers to words mentioning an artist's sincerity or honesty.
-Marketing language uses words that reference the opposite - a focus on producing music for profit, generating sales and selling out.
+Marketing language uses words that reference the opposite-a focus on producing music for profit, generating sales, and selling out.
 Words referencing personal authenticity and marketing language are therefore more likely to indicate a reviewer's consideration of whether an artist produces music from the heart or for monetary gain.

 The dictionary validation stage was next (Humphreys and Wang, 2017).
 We refined the four dictionaries to minimize the likelihood of false negatives and false positives.
-First, to ensure that we captured as many of the various ways in which the key concepts could be discussed (and to avoid false negatives), we augmented the original dictionaries with potential synonyms, word stems and tenses (Humphreys and Wang, 2017), as well as additional keywords derived from the related literature on authenticity and popular music (Corciolani, 2014; Grayson and Martinec, 2004; Holt, 2002; Newman and Smith, 2016; Peterson, 1997; Trilling, 1972).
+First, to ensure that we captured as many of the various ways in which the key concepts could be discussed (and to avoid false negatives), we augmented the original dictionaries with potential synonyms, word stems, and tenses (Humphreys and Wang, 2017), as well as additional keywords derived from the related literature on authenticity and popular music (Corciolani, 2014; Grayson and Martinec, 2004; Holt, 2002; Newman and Smith, 2016; Peterson, 1997; Trilling, 1972).
 Adding these terms to the dictionary increased the likelihood that we would capture a construct when it was discussed.
 Second, certain words identified via this process had multiple connotations, including connoted meanings that were unrelated to our concepts of interest.
-Because these could lead to false positives, we tested the dictionaries on the texts and analyzed ten instances at a time to remove words with a high incidence of connoting concepts other than the ones we were interested in (Weber, 2005).
+Because these could lead to false positives, we tested the dictionaries on the texts and analyzed ten instances at a time in order to remove words with a high incidence of connoting concepts other than the ones we were interested in (Weber, 2005).

 Furthermore, in accordance with Humphreys and Wang (2017), as well as Pennebaker et al. (2007), we asked three external judges to assess whether each proposed dictionary should include each keyword.
 For instance, should the "place reference" category include the word "Liverpool"?
 Should the "personal authenticity" category include the word "soulful"?
 Words remained in the dictionary if at least two coders agreed it should be kept; we removed words only if two judges thought that it should be removed (Humphreys, 2010).
-This process produced the dictionaries that are described in Table III and which we used for our subsequent analysis.
+This process produced the dictionaries that are described in Table 3 and which we used for our subsequent analysis.